 The scholarship essay is your time to shine, so really talk about what makes you the perfect candidate for an award.
 But even though you’re selling yourself, it doesn’t mean you can’t show vulnerability.
 For example, talking about the challenges you’ve overcome personally and academically is a great way to demonstrate how you’ve grown as both a student and a person.
 People love a success story, so use scholarship essays to highlight yours.

 Understand the theme and mission of the scholarship and make a case for why you are the embodiment of them.
-You may need to do additional research about the organization offering an award to do this.
-As much as possible, show how your qualifications and goals relate to what the scholarship is all about and what the organization does.
+To do this, you may need to do additional research about the organization offering an award.
+Show how your qualifications and goals relate to what the scholarship is all about and what the organization does.
 Remember both the essay prompts and the audience as you craft your compelling narrative.

 It’s important to sell your qualifications, but you also need to show your authenticity.
 The essay is where you’re really going to connect with your readers and allow them to see why you’re the best candidate for a scholarship.
 Be honest and be real.
 Although it’s tempting to tell some tall tales to make yourself sound as impressive as possible, lying will not help your cause.
 In fact, making up stories may disqualify you if the scholarship committee performs research on its applicants — which is common.